FREE GUIDE ON TRAVEL BLOGGING

 Whalers Village Parking Lot Fees:

-Total cost: We stayed for 3 hours and made a purchase so we got our parking validated.
-If we hadn't made a purchase we would have paid $18 for 3 hours of parking.
+Total cost: We stayed for 3 hours and paid $24 for 3 hours of parking.

 CHECKLIST: